fogus/spiel/brettspiel/amazonian-buffet/README.markdown

  * A set of Go stones
  * Four pawns, two each of white and black

 Shuffle the cards and lay 48 of them face up in a 6x8 grid.
-The remaining 4 cards are dealt out two to each player.
-Finally, each player gets all of the stones of a single color.
+The remaining 4 cards are dealt to the players and each gets all of the stones of a single color.
+Finally, the pawns are placed on the four corner cards of the board, with different colors residing on opposite corners.

 Goal
 ====